 At first glance, the tunnel seemed to be a Viet Cong PX.
+Other items that were brought to light, however, deepened the mystery.
+They included: seven brassieres, 60 pairs of earrings, 23 bottles of perfume and one package of Kotex.

+Would you believe the supply room for a VC WAC detachment?

+Brigade Commander

+Information Officer

+News Chief

+Editor

+Staff Reporters: SP5 James Ford, SP4's Dean Pohla, Kevin Howe and PFCs Kenneth Ainslie and Lawrence Mollner

+COL ORAN K. HENDERSON

+1LT ARTHUR J. DUL

+SFC JOHN STONE

+SP5 JAY A. ROBERT

+SP5 James Ford, SP4's Dean Pohla, Kevin Howe and PFCs Kenneth Ainslie and Lawrence Mollner

+The TRIDENT is published weekly under the supervision of the 10, 11th Infantry Brigade as an authorized publication.
+This publication is solely for personnel in the 11th Infantry Brigade and may not be duplicated or released to news media.
+Opinions expressed herein do not necessarily represent those of the Department of the Army.

-Other items that were brought to light, 'JUNGLF WARRIOR'S' GIVE TIPS ON BOOBY TRAPS Over 80 percent of the 11th Brigade's casualties are caused by mines and booby traps.
+JUNGLF WARRIORS' GIVE TIPS ON BOOBY TRAPS

+Over 80 percent of the 11th Brigade's casualties are caused by mines and booby traps.
 These injuries can be avoided if you watch your step and know what to look for.

 The mortar platoon of B Co., 3d Bn, 1st Inf, at LZ Liz, and the men of B Co., 4th Bn, 3d Inf at LZ Dottie, offered some advice this week on what the infantrymen could look for in order to avoid these hazards.

 At LZ Liz, SP4 Arthur Nigro commented: "Booby traps and pits are marked in many ways.
 The easiest to spot are marked with three pieces of anything making a triangle over a pit, and two sticks pointing to a mine from either side of a road.

 "Usually the signs are hard to spot because they are made for Vietnamese to read," Nigro said.
 "But at times we've found the French word for mine (MIN) on signs over the mines."

 SP5 Joseph Scotty recalled an earlier experience.
 "We were walking in the tracks of an APC which led to an obvious opening in a hedge row up ahead.
 The VC had placed a mine in the trail made by the track ruts because it was the easiest path.

-Punji pits can never be completely destroyed, short of refilling the pit, and the stakes can be easily replaced.
+Funji pits can never be completely destroyed, short of refilling the pit, and the stakes can be easily replaced.
 "The next best thing," the men echoed, "is to let your buddies know they are there."

 SP4 Lynn Rominger found a booby trap on the beach by examining two boot prints in the sand.
 "They were both prints from a left boot," he said.
 "Charlie must have had only one boot to camouflage the top of his mine hole."

-At LZ Dottie, PFC Larry Holmes said that if there are people and livestock roaming freely in the area, "you're pretty safe."
+At LZ Dottie, PFC Larry Holmes said that if there are people and live-stock roaming freely in the area, "you're pretty safe."

 1LT Thomas Willingham of B 4/3 noted that, as far as avoiding trails is concerned, "These things differ from area to area.
+In our AO, the VC do not plant mines on the trails because they use the paths to move at night."

+AEF & ARS

+FUND DRIVE

-In our AO, the VC do not plant vines on the trails because they use the paths to move at night."
-AEF & A.R.S FUND DRIVE OPENS JUNE 29 The 1968 Joint Annual Fund Campaign for Army Emergency Relief and the Army Relief Society will be conducted throughout Vietnam from June 29 to Sept 13 this year.
+OPENS JUNE 29

+The 1968 Joint Annual Fund Campaign for Army Emergency Relief and the Army Relief Society will be conducted throughout Vietnam from June 29 to Sept 13 this year.

 Contributions in the 1967 campaign amounted to more than \$173,000.